Manukan Island: History

 An aerial view of Mamutik (top left), Sulug (top right) and Manukan (bottom) resembles a smiling face.

 Before the Ice Age, the island formed part of the Crocker Range mass of sandstone and sedimentary rock on the mainland.
 However, about one million years ago, the melting ice brought about changes in the sea level and parts of the mainland were cut off by the sea to form the islands of Gaya Island, Sapi, Manukan, Mamutik and Sulug.
 Evidence of this can be seen from the exposed sandstone of the coastline forming the cliffs, caves, honeycombs and deep crevices.

 Jesselton Point Ferry Terminal in downtown Kota Kinabalu is the ferry terminal for those heading to the islands in Tunku Abdul Rahman Marine Park (Gaya Island, Sapi Island, Manukan Island, Mamutik Island and Sulug Island).
 This ferry terminal is also the departure point for patrons staying at either Manukan Island Resort or Gayana Resort.

 In 1974, the major part of Gaya and Sapi islands was gazetted as Tunku Abdul Rahman National Park, covering an area of 8,990 acre.
 In 1979, the park was increased to 12185 acre with the inclusion of the three nearby islands of Manukan, Mamutik and Sulug islands.

 Transportation

 The main public transportation to the island is by speedboat from Kota Kinabalu to the island jetty for about 20 minutes.
 Speedboats leave from Kota Kinabalu Ferry terminal (Jesselton Point Ferry Terminal) and services run from 8.30am to 4.15pm.

 Accommodation

 Drone footage of Manukan Island Resort.

-The main resort in the island, Manukan Island Resort provide accommodation on the island.
+The main resort in the island, Manukan Island Resort provides accommodation on the island.
 The Resort offers two restaurants which include Perahu restaurant, offering a local and international choices; and the Resort's restaurant which serves breakfast and becomes a grill for lunch.